BoomerangTransport/Rapid-Ride-Request-API/README.md

       dest3Add: "",
       dest4Add: "",
       dest5Add: "",
-      cr:6,
+      cr: 6,
-      fr:4,
+      fr: 4,
-      available:true
+      available: true
    }
 }
 ```
 ### Response Object (only new items detailed):
 #### `processed` | *boolean*
-* Boolean which shows true is a complete request was received and processed
+* Boolean which shows true if a request was received, validated, and processed
 #### `cr` | *number*
-* An integer showing the number of drivers potentially available for this trip in contract rates
+* Integer showing the number of drivers potentially available for this trip in contract rates
 #### `fr` | *number*
-* An integer showing the number of drivers potentially available for this trip with a flat rate needed
+* Integer showing the number of drivers potentially available for this trip with a flat rate needed
 #### `available` | *boolean*
 * Boolean which indicates if we have at least one driver potentially available for this trip

-## Error Messages with Responses
+## Error Messages by Parameter with Example Responses
 #### `@parameter-required key`
-* Make sure you provide a valid API key issued from Boomerang Transport
+* Indicates an invalid API key.
+Each request must provide one issued from Boomerang Transport
 ```
 {
    "processed":false,